 - Using two methods (such as birth control pills and condoms) greatly decreases your chances of becoming pregnant and getting an STI.

 You should talk to your parents, guardian, a trusted adult, or your health care provider if you are thinking about having a sexual relationship.
-It is a good idea to discuss all of your choices and all of the concerns and worries you may have so you can make good decisions.
-This can be a very confusing time for you and it is always good to have someone to talk to.
+It is a good idea to discuss all your choices and all the concerns and worries you may have so you can make good decisions.
+This can be a very confusing time for you, and it is always good to have someone to talk to.